jp-developer0/loanpro_challenge/README.md

+LOANPRO CHALLNEGE

-Indide this folder you can find React frontend and Java Backend.
+Inside this folder you can find React frontend and Java Backend.
 Each of them have its readme with instructions to start and use.

 Backend is complete with all requeriments, you can test it with postman.